Jasbir96/Assignments/JS/Lec_3_polyfills_bind_call_apply_N_Deep_copy_shallow/Assignments/Q2_My_flat.md

-# Q1: Create a fn flatten that takes an array and returns a single flatten array of values , regardless of how many nested ar in the input array
+# Q1: Create a fn flatten that takes an array and returns a single flatten array of values , regardless of how many nested arrays are  in the input array
 ## Input
 ```javascript
 let arr=[1,2,3,[4,5],[6,7,8,[9,10,11]]];